-In a church chock full of commandments, the occasional “freebie”-something totally easy to obey-is especially welcome.
-As a lifelong member of the Church, that is how I viewed the Word of Wisdom.
+In a church chock full of commandments, the occasional “freebie”—something totally easy to obey—is especially welcome.
+As a lifelong member of The Church of Jesus Christ of Latter-day Saints, that is how I viewed the Word of Wisdom.
 I was sure I had it down pat.
 I’ve never even been tempted by a forbidden substance.

 Then suddenly, without warning, my understanding of the Word of Wisdom was almost instantly transformed, and I discovered there is so much more to this wise counsel than I had ever learned in Primary.
 As a result, I have also discovered the joy of fully embracing all of God’s counsel.